BalangaX/test/README.md

 # StudyBuddy

 A collaborative academic platform built with React and Firebase.
+It helps students manage tasks, share summaries, write papers and interact with peers.

 ## Development